 Tax Subsidies in Decline

 One reason for an increase in the cost of green energy options may be the decline in tax subsidies for the industry.
 In the fiscal year 2013, renewable electricity-related tax expenditures were 70% of subsidies.
 By the fiscal year 2016, the subsidies fell to about half of that.
 This decline can be attributed to the expired American Recovery and Reinvestment Act (ARRA) of 2009 that had helped provide subsidies for renewable sources.
 ARRA was a broad-based program, which, in part, funded renewable energy products.
 Direct expenditures for renewable energy products declined by 90% in that three-year period.
+While there’s more focus on climate change under the Biden administration, with a divided Congress the funding of significant new subsidies is unlikely.
 Less money from subsidies means more money is needed from consumers.

 A Market-driven Solution in Texas